Tech Insights – October 2020

 Twitter's new ‘Birdwatch’ looks like a fresh attempt

-Back in August, TechCrunch noted that the existence of a tool such as this one was first discovered by Jane Manchun Wong, who is known for digging through app code for evidence of various unreleased features.
+Back in August, TechCrunch noted that the existence of a tool such as this was first discovered by Jane Manchun Wong, who is known for digging through app code for evidence of various unreleased features.
 In the most simple form, this feature allows users to attach a note to misleading tweets, which is shared with the rest of the Twitter community.
-According to The Verge, “social media consultant Matt Navarra spotted a dedicated “Add to Birdwatch” button below a piece of content he’d tweeted”, which occurred during late September.
+According to The Verge, “social media consultant Matt Navarra spotted a dedicated “Add to Birdwatch” button below a piece of content he’d tweeted,” which occurred in late September.

 To read more about content moderation, see the blog post about what it is and why your business needs it.